Rohit19990702/Rohith-Kumar-P/README.md

 Web Applicaion Link: [Click](https://accidentpredictor2.herokuapp.com/)

 # CHATBOT
-   In Present trend of Website based Companies ,Automation is the thing going crazy .In this Project a basic Chatbo Have been Developed .
+   In Present trend of Website based Companies ,Automation is the thing going crazy .In this Project a basic Chatbot Have been Developed .
 Gitub Link: [Click](https://github.com/Rohit19990702/Chatbot)

 # STOCK ANALYSIS PREDICTION